The period-index problem for fields of transcendence degree 2: Ramification

 We will call a singular point of the ramification divisor $D$ of $\alpha$ cold, chilly, etc., if its reduced preimage in $\mc X$ is cold, chilly, etc. The main result in this section is the following.

-\begin{prop} There is a proper smooth surface $X$ with function field $K$ such that the ramification divisor of $\alpha$ decomposes as $D=S+R$, where \begin{enumerate} \item each component $S_i$ of $S$ intersects $D$ only at cold or scalding points of $S_i$; \item each component $R_i$ of $R$ is a $(-2)$-curve (over a finite field $\kappa$) whose intersection with $D$ consists of precisely one ($\kappa$-rational) hot point of $R_i$. \end{enumerate} \end{prop} \begin{proof} Choose any $X$ over which $\alpha$ has snc ramification divisor $D$ and let $D_i\subset D$ be a component.
-We will show that all points of $D_i\cap (D\setminus D_i)$ that are not scalding or cold can be eliminated by blowing up.
+\begin{prop} There is a proper smooth surface $X$ with function field $K$ such that the ramification divisor of $\alpha$ decomposes as $D=S+R$, where \begin{enumerate} \item each component $S_i$ of $S$ contains only cold and scalding points, and (therefore) no two distinct components of $S$ intersect in a non-cold point; \item the components $R_i$ of $R$ are disjoint $(-2)$-curves, and each $R_i\cap D$ consists of precisely one $\Gamma(R_i,\ms O)$-rational hot point of $R_i$. \end{enumerate} \end{prop} \begin{proof} Choose any $X$ over which $\alpha$ has snc ramification divisor $D$ and let $D_i\subset D$ be a component.
+We will show that all non-cold points of $D_i\cap (D\setminus D_i)$ that are not scalding can be eliminated by blowing up.

 \begin{lem} If $p\in D_i\cap D_j$ is a chilly point then the exceptional divisor of the blowup of $X$ at $p$ is not a ramification divisor. \end{lem} \begin{proof} Let $x$ and $y$ be local equations for $D_i$ and $D_j$ at $p$.
 As explained in Proposition 1.2 of \cite{MR1462850}, we can write $\alpha_{K(\widehat{\ms O}_{X,p})}=\alpha'+(x,a)+(y,a)$, where $\alpha'\in\Br(\widehat{\ms O}_{X,p})$.
 A local equation for the blowup is given by $x=yX$, where $X$ is a coordinate on the exceptional divisor $E$.
 We find that $\alpha_{\Bl_p\spec\widehat{\ms O}_{X,p}}=\alpha'+(X,a)$, which is unramified at $E$ (whose local equation is $y=0$). \end{proof}